If trading is your sole source of income, the pressure to constantly get results is always there and can become overwhelming.

 - Size of the position

-In addition to this, it is important that you document details surrounding each trade:
+In addition to this, it is vital that you document details surrounding each trade:

 - Reasons why you opened or closed a position in the first place